-On July 6, 2023, SIF invested \$15,157,498 in a Certificate of Deposit Account Registry Service (CDARS).
+SIF invested in a Certificate of Deposit Account Registry Service (CDARS).
 The CDARS program allows depositors to allocate large funds across multiple banks within the IntraFi Network to maximize Federal Deposit Insurance Corporation (FDIC) insurance coverage while dealing with a single point of contact.
 This allows depositors to stay within the \$250,000 insurance limit at each bank while still benefiting from FDIC insurance coverage of their entire deposit amount.
-This investment matures on July 5, 2024.
-These funds were previously invested in a Certificate of Deposit with a maturity period of 90 days or less, which was previously shown in SIF's cash and cash equivalents on the statements of financial position.
-Level 2 investments are CDARS, which are valued using maturity and interest rates as observable inputs.
+CDARS are Level 2 fair value investments, which are valued using maturity and interest rates as observable inputs.
+The balance held at December 31, 2023 matured on July 5, 2024 and was rolled into another CDARS account that matures on July 3, 2025.